yoctoproject/poky/documentation/ref-manual/variables.rst

       :ref:`kernel-yocto <ref-classes-kernel-yocto>` class in
       ``meta/classes-recipe`` to see how the variable is used.

+   :term:`EXTERNAL_TOOLCHAIN`
+      When you intend to use an
+      :ref:`external toolchain <dev-manual/external-toolchain:optionally using an external toolchain>`, this variable allows to specify the directory where this toolchain was installed.

    :term:`EXTERNALSRC`
       When inheriting the :ref:`externalsrc <ref-classes-externalsrc>`
       class, this variable points to the source tree, which is outside of